-Billed as “lessons on leadership, management and customer services from a life at Disney”, I was soon a regular listener of the series; consuming 4 or 5 episodes every time I took the dog for a walk and on a mission to listen to the entire back catalogue (of over 130 episodes at that time) before Christmas!
+Billed as “lessons on leadership, management and customer services from a life at Disney”, I was soon a regular listener of the series; consuming 4 or 5 episodes every time I took the dog for a walk and on a mission to listen to the entire back catalogue before Christmas (over 130 episodes at that time!).

-The fact I succeeded was, in part, due to the number of walks my large German Shepherd, (Anakin) needs each day; and largely down to the simple fact that each episode delivered the goods for me – straightforward ideas and examples that could easily be adopted and adapted by multiple organisations, shared by a leader who clearly knows what he’s talking about and predominately focused on lessons and experiences gained during his tenure with Disney.
+The fact I succeeded was, in part, due to the number of walks my large German Shepherd, (Anakin) needs each day.
+But it was also due to the simple fact that each episode delivered the goods for me – straightforward ideas that could easily be adopted by multiple organisations, shared by a leader who knows what he’s talking about and predominately focusing on lessons and experiences gained during his tenure with Disney.

 For my money, there’s no organisation in the world that’s better at the consistent delivery of outstanding customer experiences (be that theme park rides, merchandise, the cleanliness and order of their environment and so on) coupled with customer service that leaves people with awesome memories that people of all ages have when they visit a Disney park.

-As you’ve probably guessed by now, I think it’s fair to say I’m a fan of Disney and what they do, but I’m equally a fan of how they do it; so having the chance to pick up best practices and inspiration from Lee’s podcast seemed a no-brainer to me.
+As you’ve probably guessed by now, I think it’s fair to say I’m a fan of Disney and what it does, but I’m equally a fan of how it does it.
+So having the chance to pick up best practices and inspiration from Lee’s podcast seemed a no-brainer to me.
 But for me, what really makes this podcast stand out, is the heavy dose of pragmatism with which Lee approaches the topics at hand.
-Always the consummate professional, Lee doesn’t shy away from telling you how he see’s things and that can sometimes include facing some hard truths.
+Always the consummate professional, Lee doesn’t shy away from telling you how he sees things and that can sometimes include facing some hard truths.

 - The % of guests returning increased